How to Change Your Mac Lock Screen

-The powerful MacKeeper app is able to clean and secure your Mac with little effort.
-However, one of its best features is the professional tech support who are available 24/7.
-They can help you deal with more complex customization tasks and almost any other tech issues you may encounter.
-Download and try yourself!
+The powerful MacKeeper app can clean and secure your Mac with little effort.
+However, one of its best features is the professional tech support team who are available 24/7.
+They can help you deal with any customization tasks and almost any other tech issues you may encounter.
+Download and try for yourself!

 But first, there are a couple of things you need to consider before attempting to change your login background on Mac:

 - The photo must be in .png or .heic file format, depending on your macOS version

 - The photo should fit the resolution of your screen.
 Otherwise, you’ll see tons of pixels

 Below, we will share a few tricks to make sure your photo won’t get blurry.
 Here’s what we will discuss:

 - How to resize your image to fit Mac login screen

 - How to add your wallpaper on a Mac

 - How to change the lock screen on macOS Sierra